hnakamur/blog/README.md

-# liquorice
+# liquorice-hn

-Liquorice is a small black and white theme for [Hugo](https://github.com/spf13/hugo) (a fast and modern static website engine).
+Liquorice-hn is a small black and white theme for [Hugo](https://github.com/spf13/hugo) (a fast and modern static website engine).
+It is based on [eliasson/liquorice](https://github.com/eliasson/liquorice).

 ### Dependencies

-Liquorice needs at least version 0.12 of Hugo, as it uses features such as partials.
+Liquorice-hn needs at least version 0.12 of Hugo, as it uses features such as partials.

 ### Partials